 Of course, a symmetric market structure implies that obligations which h and j have in compensating each others' customers are the same.
-So mutual redress claims cancel if all constructors sue (or a uniform measure of them).
+So, mutual redress claims cancel if all constructors sue (or a uniform measure of them).
 However, they do not cancel in almost all other situations - e.g., if just some construction companies in the south go to court.
-A general proportioning method hence requires that responsibility can be attributed to cartel members for the price overcharge on each single product in the cartel's portfolio.
+A general proportioning method hence requires that responsibility can be attributed to cartel members for the price increase on each single product in the cartel's portfolio.
 Asymmetries in cost or demand make this even more important.

-The described problem of proportioning overcharges extends to prices of cartel outsiders who best-responded to the infringement.
-The respective umbrella losses are legally acknowledged in the EU (CJEU C-557/12 2014) and have also been claimed successfully before several US courts.
-Their compensation is not linked to transactions with any cartelist.
-Moreover, a firm's relative responsibility stays relevant if litigants settle: claims against co-defendants are reduced by the settling defendant's responsibility for harm (Damages Directive, recital 51).
+The described problem of proportioning compensation for cartel damages extends to customers of cartel outsiders who best-responded to the infringement.
+The respective umbrella losses6 are legally acknowledged in the EU (CJEU C-557/12 2014) and have also been claimed successfully before several US courts.
+Their compensation is not linked to transactions with any cartelist but still a joint liability.
+Moreover, a firm's relative responsibility stays relevant if litigants settle with some infringing firm: claims against co-defendants are reduced by the settling defendant's responsibility for harm (Damages Directive, recital 51).7